You must have a valid USF parking permit to park in any of the USF parking lots Monday through Friday, 6 a.m.–4 p.m.

-If you wish to appeal a parking ticket, please email the Director of Safety & Security or Jason Reid, assistant director, at firstname.lastname@example.org and explain your situation of appeal.
+If you wish to appeal a parking ticket, please email the Director of Safety & Security Jason Williams at firstname.lastname@example.org and explain your situation of appeal.
 Please allow up to 14 business days for processing of appeals.
 Everyone is automatically allowed one ticket per semester that will be voided after discussion of how and why the ticket was issued and how not to get another violation in the future.

 Reminder: The purchase of a parking permit allows you to park legally on campus.
 It does not guarantee you a parking space.
 Lack of parking or running late for class is never an excuse for parking violations and will not be admissible in an appeal.